Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Results

 Conversely, the interviews and surveys also revealed limitations.
 The use of our prototype to gather information on events already identified, as opposed to discovering reports on new events or live track conflicts in real time, was limited.
 This happened mostly because of the following drawbacks, according to the participants:

 \begin{itemize} \item \textbf{Updating new tweets promptly is critical for monitoring ongoing conflicts}: The fact that the prototype only updated the messages in the web interface in five-minute intervals limited the analysts' abilities to quickly monitor events as they happen.
-They also pointed out that a timestamp indicating the last successful execution of the pipeline script should be included.
+They also pointed out that a timestamp indicating the last data update should be included.

 \item \textbf{Search keywords need to be dynamically set}: Custom searches are part of analysts' standard workflow to monitor events in Tweetdeck.
 They add terms related to specific locations to verify and fact-check reports.
 However, the prototype did not allow users to change the keywords used to fetch data from Twitter.